 160 Pages with 176 diagrams and 91 pictures

 The Lesson is filled with proven, step-by-step instructions from an authority on docking who has taught thousands—on all sizes and types of boats from Runabouts to motor yachts.
 160 Pages with 176 diagrams and 91 pictures.
-Learn how to overcome all the challenges for only $29.
+Learn how to overcome all the challenges.
 All docking situations are covered—landing on both sides, approaching from both directions and winds from all directions (light, heavy and strong).

 “I just wanted to let you know how helpful your docking lesson has been to me in docking my 22 footer.
 Since digesting your lesson and doing the open water practice you recommended, my docking has improved 1000%! “

 - With the right instructions, practice will make you good at doing it right!